SWEDEN-DUCK/Arduino_Phone/README.md

 All Apps got there own variables and back button problem got fixed.
 High score got added to reaction time game.

+### V2.2
+Added a "Too soon!" message if you pressed the button before the timer had started in the reaction game.